capital-G/supercollider-wiki/Code-style-guidelines.md

 x = { arg foo = 3, bar = 4.dbamp; /* ... */ };
 ```

+Note that with pipe notation, an initializer expression that is not a single literal must be enclosed in parentheses.

 This rule was discussed [here](https://github.com/supercollider/supercollider/issues/2913).

 #### *Rule:* Place the parameter list on the same line as the opening curly bracket of a function or method.